2015/2016 Pupil Premium

 Initial summary of spending and actions taken:

 Each phase (KS1/LKS2/UKS2) has an intervention TA, not class based, to support children’s development in reading, writing and maths.
 These sessions take place outside of the mathematics/English lesson, allowing identified children to have one-to-one/small group sessions with a trained TA addressing an area of weakness or building on skills.
-New intervention programmes have been put into place for all children who need support – rapid reading, writing and maths.
+Intervention programmes have been put into place for all children who need support – rapid reading, writing and maths.
+We are aware that last year our reading, writing and maths combined result was just below national average, primarily due to writing.
+This has been identified as a key area for improvement wherein pupils will be taking part in rapid reading, phonics and writing to support this learning.
+Due to the vast number of interventions that take place within the school day, extra provision for areas in which these can occur has been planned into the new build that we are having this year, allowing for a larger library area and two group rooms.

 Another key issue that affects children’s learning occurs when they have emotional or social disruptions at home or at school.
 Two learning mentors have been working at the school for the past few years and funding for them has come through other, now ceased, funding.
 The pupil premium funding is now being used to pay for these learning mentors.